ro551116/hg/README.md

 Internally it lists monitors using `win32api.EnumDisplayMonitors(None, None)`.
 If you see an error mentioning too many arguments for `EnumDisplayMonitors`, make sure you are running the latest version of these scripts.
+The monitor loop also handles closed windows gracefully so the tool keeps working after a slideshow window exits fullscreen.

 ### GUI version